Cleansing Jewel: A Neural Spelling Correction Model Built On Google OCR-ed Tibetan Manuscripts

 \section{Conclusion}

-In conclusion, our Transformer + Confidence Score model outperformed LSTM-2-LSTM, GRU-2-GRU, and just the Transformer alone, reducing the Loss and CER by 23.26\% and 30.66\% respectively compared to the vanilla Transformer architecture.
-The model is robust in correcting spelling errors in Tibetan OCR-ed texts, but it suffers short-sightedness that it cannot correct words based on word context.
-Possible solutions include: 1) increase the BPE tokenizer vocab size to 2000 - 3000 like a general English Transformer model and increase training data to allow the model to capture latent semantic relationships, and 2) train a Tibetan BERT model and connect it to the end of this model's outputs to edit semantically inconsistent and ambiguous words.
+In conclusion, our Transformer $+$ Confidence Score model outperformed the Transformer, LSTM-to-LSTM, and GRU-to-GRU models.
+The model is robust in correcting spelling errors in Tibetan OCR-ed texts, but it can suffer.
+The model is robust in correcting spelling errors in Tibetan OCR-ed texts, but it can suffer short-sightedness that it cannot correct words based on word context.
+Possible solutions include: 1) increase the BPE tokenizer vocabulary size to 2000 - 3000 like a general English Transformer model and increase training data to allow the model to capture latent semantic relationships, and 2) train a Tibetan BERT model and connect it to the end of this model's outputs to edit semantically inconsistent and ambiguous words.

-We recognize that this particular project focused specifically on NLP methods to post-process OCR-ed texts.
+We recognize that this particular project focused specifically on NLP methods to post-process OCR outputs.
 There is still much work to be done in building robust transcription models by combining both computer vision and NLP algorithms.
-Future areas of research for optimizing transcription performance include building more robust computer vision algorithms to optimize/enhance scan qualities and training denoising models to enhance image qualities to improve OCR accuracies.
+Future areas of research for optimizing transcription performance include building more robust computer vision algorithms to optimize/enhance scan qualities and training denoising models to enhance image qualities to improve OCR accuracy.

-Ultimately, this project paves the way for linguistics and anthropology research as a promising methodology for building transcribed text corpora across other ancient languages.
-The success of this project will greatly reduce the number of human laborers and material costs needed to transcribe ancient Tibetan texts and will benefit the scholars in the field at large.